-Subsequent to the amendment, the quarterly installments payable on the Amended 2017 Term Loan are \$5,645 beginning December 31, 2018, \$8,468 beginning December 31, 2019 and \$11,290 beginning December 31, 2020 with a final payment of \$320,000 on September 30, 2022.
-The Amended Credit Facility may be increased by an aggregate amount of \$325,000 in revolving commitments and /or one or more new tranches of term loans, under certain conditions.
-Both the Amended 2017 Revolver and the Amended 2017 Term Loan bear interest, at the Company's option, at a rate per annum equal to either (i) the London Interbank Offered Rate ("LIBOR") or Canadian Dollar Offered Rate ("CDOR") plus (i) LIBOR plus between 1.25% and 2.00% (currently 1.25% and based on the Company's consolidated net leverage ratio) or (ii) the U.S. Dollar Base Rate (which equals, for any day a fluctuating rate per annum equal to the highest of (a) the Federal Funds Effective Rate plus 0.50%, (b) Bank of America "Prime Rate" and (c) the Eurocurrency Base Rate plus 1%; provided that, if the Base Rate shall be less than zero, such rate shall be deemed zero) (iii) the CDOR Base Rate equal to the higher of (a) Bank of America "Prime Rate" and (b) average 30-day CDOR rate plus 0.50%.
-Obligations under the Amended Credit Facility are secured by substantially all of the Company's existing and future acquired assets, including substantially all of the capital stock of the Company's United States subsidiaries that are guarantors under the Amended Credit Facility and up to 65% of the capital stock of certain of the Company's foreign subsidiaries that are owned by the Company's United States subsidiaries.
+Subsequent to the second amendment, the quarterly installments payable on the Second Amended Term Loan are \$2,678 beginning December 31, 2022, \$4,017 beginning December 31, 2024 and \$5,356 beginning December 31, 2025 with a final payment of \$160,672 on September 30, 2026.
+The Second Amended Credit Facility may be increased by an aggregate amount of \$350,000 in revolving commitments and /or one or more new tranches of term loans, under certain conditions.
+Both the Second Amended Revolver and the Second Amended Term Loan bear interest, at the Company's option, at a rate per annum equal to either (i) the London Interbank Offered Rate ("LIBOR") or Canadian Dollar Offered Rate ("CDOR") plus (i) LIBOR plus between 1.125% and 2.00% (currently 1.50% and based on the Company's consolidated net leverage ratio) or (ii) the U.S. Dollar Base Rate (which equals, for any day a fluctuating rate per annum equal to the highest of (a) the Federal Funds Effective Rate plus 0.50%, (b) Bank of America "Prime Rate"

+and (c) the Eurocurrency Base Rate plus 1%; provided that, if the Base Rate shall be less than zero, such rate shall be deemed zero) (iii) the CDOR Base Rate equal to the higher of (a) Bank of America "Prime Rate" and (b) average 30-day CDOR rate plus 0.50%.
+The Second Amended Credit Facility provides for alternate benchmark rates such as the Secured Overnight Financing Rate ("SOFR") to replace LIBOR when it is phased out.

+Obligations under the Second Amended Credit Facility are secured by substantially all of the Company's existing and future acquired assets, including substantially all of the capital stock of the Company's United States subsidiaries that are guarantors under the Second Amended Credit Facility and up to 65% of the capital stock of certain of the Company's foreign subsidiaries that are owned by the Company's United States subsidiaries.

-The Amended Credit Facility allows for up to two temporary increases in the maximum leverage ratio from 3.50x to 4.00x for a four quarter period following an acquisition larger than \$250,000.
+The Second Amended Credit Facility allows for up to two temporary increases in the maximum leverage ratio from 3.50x to 4.00x for a four quarter period following an acquisition larger than \$250,000.
 Effective December 7, 2018 through December 28, 2019, the maximum leverage ratio was increased to 4.00x.
 On December 29, 2019, the maximum leverage ratio returned to 3.50x.

-As of March 31, 2021, the Company had \$0 outstanding under the Amended 2017 Revolver and \$376,039 under the Amended 2017 Term Loan.
+As of March 31, 2022, the Company had \$435,000 outstanding under the Second Amended Revolver and \$215,268 under the Second Amended Term Loan

-The current portion of the Amended 2017 Term Loan of \$45,579 is classified as long-term debt as the Company expects to refinance the future quarterly payments with revolver borrowings under the Amended Credit Facility.
+The scheduled repayments within the next twelve months of fiscal 2023, relating to the Second Amended Term Loan is \$5,356 and is classified as long-term debt, as the Company expects to refinance the future quarterly payments with revolver borrowings under the Second Amended Credit Facility.